 The UK recruitment industry has recently been exposed to dramatic changes in the regulatory landscape which has led to staffing businesses needing to modernise their processes.

-In response to widespread non-compliance, the Government has announced that the reform of the off-payroll working rules introduced for engagements in the public sector will be extended to the private sector from 6 April 2020.
-Under the current regime where the Personal Service Company (PSC) of the contractor declares whether it falls inside or outside IR 35, HMRC has claimed that only 10 % of all PSC’s apply the current IR 35 rules (and thus account for PAYE) and therefore the costs of non-compliance have been projected to reach £1.3bn in 2023-24.
+In response to widespread non-compliance, the Government announced that the reform of the off-payroll working rules introduced for engagements in the public sector was to be extended to the private sector from 6 April 2021.
+This has now been extended until April 2021 due to the COVID-19 outbreak.
+Under the current regime where the Personal Service Company (PSC) of the contractor declares whether it falls inside or outside IR35, HMRC has claimed that only 10 % of all PSC’s apply the current IR35 rules (and thus account for PAYE) and therefore the costs of non-compliance have been projected to reach £1.3bn in 2023-24.

 It is clear that the new legislation, which is expected to roll out in the summer of 2019, will leave its footprint on the white-collar professional services led sectors, especially in those sectors where the demand is increasing, such as Tech and Digital, where businesses rely on contractors with very niche skill sets, who in most cases would deem themselves to be genuine independent contractors.

-With the anticipated changes it is clear that recruitment businesses and their clients are not just expected to work alongside each other, but it is paramount that they partner up in order to successfully adhere to the new framework by 6 April 2020.
+With the anticipated changes it is clear that recruitment businesses and their clients are not just expected to work alongside each other, but it is paramount that they partner up to successfully adhere to the new framework by 6 April 2021.

-In this article David Korthals, Head of Compliance & Contractor Management, and Richard Norris, Technology Sales Director at Salt will:
+In this article David Korthals, Head of Compliance & Contractor Management, and Richard Norris, Technology Sales Director at Salt digital recruitment agency will:

 (i) explore the current and proposed legislation